a5221985/tutorials/Networks/networking_fundamentals_hands_on_training_for_beginners.md

 			4. Payrol (VLAN4)
 		3. Each VLAN does not reach out to other VLANs unless we configure them to do so
 	2. VLANs are logically separated segments
+		1. It can span multiple switches
+			1. Suppose systems attached to switch are in different VLANs

 ### How Switch Works ###